Surrogate distributed radiological sources III: quantitative distributed source reconstructions: Results

 \subsection{Regularizer studies}

-Fig.~\ref{fig:regularizer0_study} shows the results of a series of analyses of a single data collection where the NG-LAMP system was flown at $6$~m AGL above the \Lshape{} source, and the \Lhalf{} regularizer coefficient and number of iterations were varied between relatively low and high values---$10^{-4}$ vs.~$10^{-2}$ and $10$ vs.~$50$, respectively.
+Fig.~\ref{fig:regularizer0_study} shows the results of a series of analyses of a single data collection where the NG-LAMP system was flown at $6$~m AGL above the \Lshape{} source, and the two reconstruction hyperparameters were varied between two extreme values.
+The \Lhalf{} regularizer coefficient was varied between $0$ (off) and $10^{-2}$ (larger than the $10^{-3}$ used in most other studies) while the number of iterations was varied between $10$ and $50$ (compared to the $30$ used in most other studies).
 In all four cases, the overall \Lshape{} is correctly observed, but at various levels of sharpness and thus agreement with the true distribution.
-The $(10^{-2},\, 50)$ image is over-regularized, producing a distribution that is significantly smaller than the true source distribution, and has a correspondingly high NRMSE of $0.832$ and low structure coefficient of $0.628$.
-At the other end of the spectrum, the $(10^{-4},\, 10)$ image has not fully converged, resulting in a modest NRMSE of $0.388$ but an improved structure coefficient of $0.870$.
-The intermediate case of the $(10^{-4},\, 50)$ image performs the best of the four combinations, with an NRMSE of $0.327$, a structure coefficient of $0.903$, and a sum ratio of $0.947$.
-This hyperparameter selection even slightly outperforms the initial hyperparameters $(3 \times 10^{-3}, 30)$ used for the \Lshape{} reconstruction in Fig.~\ref{fig:imaging_study_low}, which had an NRMSE of~$0.357$, a structure coefficient of~$0.896$, and a sum ratio of~$0.868$.
-Therefore we note again that the question of rigorous optimal hyperparameter selection based on comparison to ground truth is left for future work.
+The $(10^{-2},\, 50)$ image is over-regularized, producing a distribution that is significantly smaller than the true source distribution, and has a correspondingly high NRMSE of $0.431$, low structure coefficient of $0.628$, and low total activity ratio of $0.778$.
+In particular, the activity is concentrated in internal lobes, resulting in strong underpredictions around the edges.
+At the other end of the spectrum, the $(0,\, 10)$ image has not fully converged, resulting in a modest NRMSE of $0.229$ but an improved structure coefficient of $0.870$, and very smooth edges.
+The intermediate case of the $(0,\, 50)$ image performs the best of the four combinations, with an NRMSE of $0.185$, a structure coefficient of $0.903$, and a sum ratio of $0.952$.
+This hyperparameter selection performs very similarly to the initial hyperparameters $(10^{-3}, 30)$ used for the \Lshape{} reconstruction in Fig.~\ref{fig:imaging_study_low}, which had an NRMSE of~$0.186$, a structure coefficient of~$0.902$, and a sum ratio of~$0.916$, but the $(0, 50)$ image exhibits faint additional blurring of activity particularly below the \Lshape{} near $x=70$~m.
+Therefore we note again that the question of rigorous optimal hyperparameter selection based on comparison to ground truth is of interest, but left for future work.